Retirement Dilemma: Is Our 58-Year-Old Employee Eligible for Gratuity After 3 Years?

 R.N.Khola

-Which of the Rule ( Central or State) says that if an employee is kicked off or asked to leave on completion of 3 years of service then that employee is entitled for gratuity ?
+Which of the rules (Central or State) states that if an employee is terminated or asked to leave upon completion of 3 years of service, then that employee is entitled to gratuity?

 Welcome Skylark Associates